 - 4.3.1 Under GDPR the Council must designate a statutory Data Protection Officer (DPO) on the basis of professional qualities and, in particular, expert knowledge of data protection law and practices.
-The key tasks of the DPO are prescribed and are to:- - Inform and advise the Council on GDPR compliance; - Monitor compliance; - Advise on Data Protection Impact Assessments: - Train staff - Conduct internal audits - Be the first point of contact for the regulator; and - Have due regard to the risk associated with the Council's processing operations. - 4.3.2 The Data and Information Manager is the Council's DPO.
-The Information Security and Digital Risk Officer will deputise for the Data and Information Manager in the event that he/she is unable to fulfil those duties for any temporary period.
-Although both posts currently lie within Corporate and Community Services and report on a day to day basis to the Head of ICT and Digital Enablement, the Council will ensure that the DPO has sufficient independence to properly undertake the above tasks and reports directly to the Corporate Management Team in matters relating to Data Protection. - 4.3.3 The DPO will be supported in carrying out their role by the Service data protection officers.
+The key tasks of the DPO are prescribed and are to:- - Inform and advise the Council on GDPR compliance; - Monitor compliance; - Advise on Data Protection Impact Assessments; - Train staff - Conduct internal audits - Be the first point of contact for the regulator; and - Have due regard to the risk associated with the Council's processing operations. - 4.3.2 The Information Governance Officer is the Council's DPO.
+The Council will ensure that the DPO has sufficient independence to properly undertake the above tasks and reports directly to the Corporate Management Team in matters relating to Data Protection. - 4.3.3 The DPO will be supported in carrying out their role by the Service data protection officers.